 An interesting fact about the Tasmanian devil is that it has the strongest bite in relation to its body mass among all terrestrial predators in the world.
-As nocturnal hunters of wallabies and pademelons, devils spend their days in dens, usually, those dug and abandoned by wombats.
+As nocturnal hunters of wallabies and pademelons, devils spend their days in dens, usually those dug and abandoned by wombats.

 Biologists recognize four species of quoll in Australia: western, eastern, northern and tiger quolls, all of which are in decline.

-A curious fact about quolls is that while they are generally solitary animals, they use communal toilets that are usually located on rocky outcrops
+A curious fact about quolls is that while they are generally solitary animals, they use communal toilets that are usually located on rocky outcrops.

 The majority of Australia’s fearsome predators are only slightly bigger than a house mouse.
-Dunnarts, the hunters of beetles and crickets range in size from the chubby Julia Creek Dunnart that weighs up to 70 grams to the tiny Lesser Hairy-footed Dunnart weighing a measly 10 grams.
+Dunnarts, the hunters of beetles and crickets, range in size from the chubby Julia Creek Dunnart that weighs up to 70 grams to the tiny Lesser Hairy-footed Dunnart weighing a measly 10 grams.

 Dunnarts are similar to their larger cousins in that the females don’t have a true pouch.
 Instead, they have a fold of skin on their bellies for the newborn joeys to crawl into and attach themselves to a nipple.

 The adorable numbat is an insectivorous marsupial that looks remarkably similar to Scrat – a character from Ice Age cartoons.
-Although numbats don’t eat acorns.
+However, numbats don’t eat acorns.
 They feed almost exclusively on termites, which they scoop out with their superbly elongated tongues.

-In the past numbats were distributed across most of southern Australia, but now they are restricted to a few small endangered populations in Western Australia.
+In the past, numbats were distributed across most of southern Australia, but now they are restricted to a few small endangered populations in Western Australia.

-The numbat is the only marsupial that is active during the day and it spends most of its time looking for termites, retreating into its den at night.
+The numbat is the only marsupial that is active during the day, and it spends most of its time looking for termites, retreating into its den at night.
 The dens are usually located in hollow logs or in burrows.

 Omnivores are animals that eat both: plant and animal matter, like humans, for example.
 In Australia, there aren’t many omnivores, just one family – Peramelidae that contains Bilbies and Bandicoots.

-These adorable marsupials are prolific diggers.
+Bilbies are prolific diggers.
 They excavate elaborate burrow systems in their territories that they use to escape predators and the heat of the day.

-In the world of wildlife celebrities, koala is even more famous than the wombat, to whom it is closely related.
-Looking like a surprised teddy bear, koala is no more a bear than the wombat is.
+In the world of wildlife celebrities, the koala is even more famous than the wombat, to whom it is closely related.
+Looking like a surprised teddy bear, the koala is no more a bear than the wombat is.

 Prolific diggers, wombats construct elaborate burrow systems with multiple entrances and long tunnels.
 They use their powerful claws to dig the initial opening and then lie on their side to dig the walls of the burrow.
 And because wombat burrows are quite large, they are often used by all kinds of other animals once wombats abandon them.

 Female kangaroos are almost permanently pregnant.
 As soon as a joey is borne and enters the pouch, the female will mate and fall pregnant again.
-However, in times of drought when food is scarce, female kangaroo can freeze the development of the embryo in a process known as embryonic diapause.
+However, in times of drought, when food is scarce, a female kangaroo can freeze the development of the embryo in a process known as embryonic diapause.

-Because they are large and often active during the daylight hours, kangaroo is not difficult to see in Australia.
+Because they are large and often active during daylight hours, kangaroo is not difficult to see in Australia.
 With a bit of determination, you can even see Eastern grey kangaroos in Sydney.

 The smaller members of the Macropodidae family, wallabies, come in all shapes and sizes.
 There are brush wallabies, rock wallabies, hare-wallabies, nailtail wallabies and a short-tailed scrub wallaby or quokka.